artur-ciocanu/launch.en/help/release-notes/2018-release-notes.md

 #### Light, modular container tag

-The container tag created by tags in Adobe Experience Platform is 60% lighter than [!DNL Adobe Tag Manager] and 40% lighter than [!DNL Google Tag Manager].
+The container tag created by tags is 60% lighter than [!DNL Adobe Tag Manager] and 40% lighter than [!DNL Google Tag Manager].
 The content of your container is minified, including your custom code.
 Everything is modular.
 If you don't need an item, it is not included in your library.
 The result is an implementation that is fast and compact.

 ## Other highlights

-Tags in Adobe Experience Platform provide several improvements over similar systems.
+Tags provide several improvements over similar systems.
 These include:

 * No use of `document.write ()` where [!DNL Chrome] doesn't allow it ​
 * The Page Top and Page Bottom rules are bundled into the main library to minimize unnecessary HTTP calls ​ ​